Coming soon (hopefully...)

 Janes JK, van der Voort G, Huber DPW.
 Platanthera Rich.
 (Orchidaceae: Orchidoideae) pollination perspectives: plants, insects, and how little we know.
 In prep.

 Janes JK, McCunn LJ (2022).
 Introducing interdisciplinary curricula into conservation biology: exploring changes in students' perceived pro-environmental attitudes and behaviours.
+Journal of Education Research and Practice, MS#1739 (In review).

 Green T, Walker CY, Leduc S, Michalchuk T, McAllister J, Roth M, Janes JK, Krogh E (2022).
 Spatial and temporal patterns of norovirus dispersal in an oyster growing region in the Northeast Pacific.
 Viruses.
 14: 762, DOI: 10.3390/v14040762.